ielab/searchrefiner/README.md

 go install github.com/ielab/searchrefiner
 ```

-The application can then be configured via `config.json`.
-The configuration items should be self explanatory.
+The application can then be configured via a `config.json` (a [sample](sample.config.json) is provided).
+Many of the tools require specific attributes in the configuration.
+Please get in contact if you are setting up your own instance of searchrefiner to determine how these advances configuration items should be set.

 ## Citing

-If you use this work, please cite as:
+Please cite any references to the searchrefiner project as:

 ```
 @inproceedings{scells2018searchrefiner,